PRISM — Personality Profile · BD SELECT

 Assessment date: June 8, 2026 · BD SELECT

 How to read these scores.
-PRISM scores are stens: they place each trait relative to a reference population, where 5 to 6 is average and not mediocre, rather than on an absolute good-to-bad scale.
-No trait level is better in the abstract, as fit depends on the role.
+Each factor has a score from 1 to 10.
+A score of 5 or 6 is a middle score, not a poor one.
+No score level is good or bad in itself.
+The value of a score depends on the role.
 Read the five factors together as a profile, not as marks out of ten.

 1